shivannis/xandr-docs-public/xandr-docs/articles/invest/about-invest.md

 The impression bus decides which bid wins based on the amount of the bid, and any preferences the publisher has about what they want served on their page.
 If the call was client-side,
-Xandr serves the ad.
-If it was server-side,
-Xandr passes the bid and the location of the creative to the partner who will ultimately serve the ad.
+Microsoft serves the ad.
+If it was server-side, Microsoft passes the bid and the location of the creative to the partner who will ultimately serve the ad.

-## Get Started
+**Note

-<a href="https://www.xandr.com/contact-us/" class="xref"
+<a href="https://www.Microsoft.com/contact-us/" class="xref"
-target="_blank">Get in touch</a> with a Xandr
+target="_blank">Get in touch</a> with a Microsoft
 representative today so you can get started!
 Already have an account?
-<a href="https://invest.xandr.com/login" class="xref"
+<a href="https://invest.Microsoft.com/login" class="xref"
 target="_blank">Log in toInvest DSP</a>.